Acacia nematophylla: Description

 The shrub typically grows to a height of around 2.5 m and has a bushy habit.
 It has glabrous branchlets that are angled at the extremities.
 The ascending to erect, grey-green phyllodes are flat with a narrowly linear shape and are straight or slightly curved.
 The phyllodes are around 2 to 4 cm in length and have a width of 0.7 to 1.5 mm.
 The shrub flowers almost year-round with the exception of June with a peak between November and February.
-It has simple inflorescences simple that occur singly in the axils with spherical flower-heads containing 28 to 41 yellow flowers.
+It has simple inflorescences that occur singly in the axils with spherical flower-heads containing 28 to 41 yellow flowers.
 The sub-woody linear brown seed pods that form after flowering have a length of 11 cm and a width of 5 to 6 mm.
 The pods contain oblong to elliptic shaped slightly shiny, dark brown to black coloured seeds that are 4 to 5 mm in length.